esp-rs/book/src/writing-your-own-application/generate-project-from-template.md

 💡   Initializing a fresh Git repository
 ✨   Done!
 New project created /home/alice/esp-rust-app
 ```
+See [Understanding esp-idf-template] for more details on the template project.
 ## esp-template

 For bare-metal applications (`no_std`) you can instead use the [esp-template] template: